Visiting Kings County

 Reserve tables at The Gatehouse in advance via Resy

-We conduct tours Tuesday through Sunday at 3pm and 5pm and on Saturday every half hour from 1pm–4pm with the last tour leaving at 4pm.
+We conduct tours Tuesday through Sunday at 3pm and 5pm and on Saturday every hour from 1pm–5pm with the last tour leaving at 5pm.

 Advanced reservations are highly recommended for Saturday tours.

 Reservations for weekday tours are recommended and can be pre-purchased above.
 Tours are $14 and include a tasting and admission to the Boozeum.
-Tours last 45 mins to an hour and cover the history, culture, and science of distilling whiskey.
+Tours last an hour to an hour and 15 minutes and cover the history, culture, and science of distilling whiskey.
 Private tours and/or guided tastings are also available starting at $250—for more on special tours and classes, see the events page.

 We also partner with several other Brooklyn institutions to offer semi-regular tours, such as the Whiskey Wars Factory Tours with BLDG92, Dead Distiller Tours with Green-Wood Cemetery, the Grain to Grape Tour with Rooftop Reds, and the “Brooklyn Distilled” Walking Tour with Big Onion Tours, among others.